| Cinematherapy.com

 trusting her intuition she was finally seen by others,

+most notably her husband.
 What comes up for me as I write this is

 how I am touched by the quality of really being seen and